trungnguyenn43/trungnguyenn43/README.md

 I am kinda lazy to edit this, but if you are here, sure!
 Here is something for you

 I am just a student, trying to get my degree.
-I am kinda broke so if you try to scam me, I mean I have no money 🥲 If you want to hire me, please let me know
+I am kinda broke so if you try to scam me, I mean I have no money 🥲 If you want to hire me, please let me know.
-I am probably doing something like IOT project, class project, and stuff that I wanna do but I dont have time to do until I rmb about it while I am lying on bed
+I am probably doing something like IOT project, class project, and stuff that I wanna do but I dont have time to do until I rmb about it while I am lying on bed.

-That's it
+That's it.
 Hope you have a great day!